Jay is the Founder, President, and Managing Member of InfinityBox, LLC.

 Education: Katie earned her M.B.A. in 2014 and is a 1990 graduate of the University of Notre Dame.

-Other Involvement: Katie has an entrepreneurial spirit, was a Chamber of Commerce Executive Director for 10 years, helped build two successful startup consulting companies, and was a Marketing Manager in Madison.
+Background: Katie has an entrepreneurial spirit, was a Chamber of Commerce Executive Director for 10 years, helped build two successful startup consulting companies, and was a Marketing Manager in Madison.

 Bio coming soon.